 • Restlessness, irritability

 Now the first-aid available from the doctor can be very helpful, particularly if you undertake some self-management strategies.
-It may be necessary, but not sufficient to move things on.
+Even so, medication may be necessary, but not sufficient to move things on.

 As you have done before: identify and pursue realistic goals.
 This will help you to assume a reasonable amount of responsibility for your recovery, including decisions relating to the use of medicines (allopathic remedies).